 File outputs in target

 Some of the functions of the maUEB package, do not return an R object (plot, dataframe, etc.), but it writes a series of files, usually PDFs.
 This is not ideal for the targets package, particularly in combination with an Rmarkdown report.
 Albeit, targets package covers targets in the form of files (see Code 7) by specifying the format parameter, it requires that the returned value of the command is the list of files created by the target.
 This is not the case in the maUEB functions, therefore we created a helper function as_list_of_files, that lists all the files in a given directory.
-This functions decorates the maUEB functions by listing the files inside the output directory of the folder.
+This function decorates the maUEB functions by listing the files inside the output directory of the folder.
 In the example in Code 7 the decorated function returns a list of all the files inside the directory specified in the outputDir parameter passed to in the parameter list.
 Unfortunately, this strategy forces to place the outputs of each of the targets in separate directories.